 In 2011 the Company instituted a deferred compensation plan for certain key employees.
 This plan had a five-year performance period with annual performance objectives based on the Company achieving minimum gross premiums written targets in 2012 through 2015 and target operating earnings before tax in 2011 through 2015.
-In 2013, this deferred compensation plan was amended for all participants and specified a five-year performance period from 2014 through 2018 with annual performance objectives based on the Company achieving minimum gross premiums written targets and target operating earnings before tax (attributable to the private passenger automobile insurance business).
+In 2015, this deferred compensation plan was amended for all participants to add an additional year (2019) and to recalibrate the performance targets, as permitted by the agreements.
+The amended plan agreements have a five-year performance period from 2015 through 2019 with annual performance objectives based on the Company achieving minimum gross premiums written targets and target operating earnings before tax (attributable to the private passenger automobile insurance business, as determined per the agreement).
 Compensation expense is recognized based on achieving individual year performance targets or on achieving cumulative performance results.

 The compensation is recognized as an expense in the current year and deferred for payment five years later under terms of the plan.
-The amendment removed consideration for deferred compensation for 2013 for these key employees.
-As a result, there was no compensation expense recorded for performance results in 2013.
-Based on the results of the 2014 fiscal year, compensation expense was recorded in the amount of \$510,000.
+In addition, during 2015 separate deferred compensation agreements were entered into with certain designated key staff employees.
+Compensation pursuant to these agreements is recognized based on the key individual continuing each year in that designated key employee capacity.
+The compensation is recognized as expense in the current year and deferred for payment five years later under the terms of the plan.
+Based on the results of the 2015 and 2014 fiscal year, compensation expense was recorded in the amount of \$1,008,000 and \$510,000, respectively.